LiiaDulher/parse-json-file/README.md

 python parse_json.py
 Enter file's name:
 kved.json
+Enter 'path' to get a needed object or 'parse' to explore object manually. parse
 Selected object is a dictionary.
 It consists of 1 objects.
 Enter 'object' to see the whole dictionary or 'keys' to see them or 'back' to return to previous object. keys